bczsalba/asztal/README.md

  - or on MacOS add a desktop shortcut:
    ```
    # The default terminal app on MacOS doesn't have GPU acceleration, so the animations
    # might look laggy.
-To avoid this you can download a terminal like iTerm and set
+To avoid this you can download an alternate terminal, or play
-   # it default.
+   # with the animTime value.
    #
    # create 'shortcut' icon
    echo -e '#!/bin/bash\npython3 $HOME/asztal/asztal.py' >> $HOME/Desktop/asztal.command